'It’s a wonderful achievement' - Solskjaer celebrates Man Utd’s Champions League return | Goal.com

 Defeat would have left the Old Trafford side sweating on the outcome of Chelsea’s match with Wolves - a fixture they also won 2-0 – but late goals from Bruno Fernandes, who scored United’s record 14th Premier League penalty of the season, and Jesse Lingard ensured they completed the feat under their own steam.

-It means that United will be back amongst Europe’s big guns after a one-year hiatus and Solskjaer sung the praises of his squad for making it happen.
+It means that United will be back amongst Europe’s big guns after a one-year hiatus and Solskjaer sang the praises of his squad for making it happen.

 “It’s a wonderful achievement by everyone.
 Today wasn’t a classic but that doesn’t matter, but we need to learn to win these games that we need a result in,” he told Sky Sports after the victory at the King Power Stadium.